Skills for study, life and work

 Achievable

 Is your goal realistic?
 Have you a reasonable chance of achieving it?
-Is it something that you have a degree of control over or are you dependent on others for success?
-Don’t set goals that are not attainable!
+Is it something that you have a degree of control over, or are you dependent on others for success?
+Don’t set goals that cannot be achieved!

 Relevant

 Your goal should be relevant to your overarching aim, to your other goals, and to your circumstances.
-So if your aim is to make the world a better place, your goal of qualifying as a barrister within the next three years may be relevant to that.
-However, if the time isn’t right for you to complete the required postgraduate qualification, because of family commitments or financial constraints, this goal will not be so relevant after all – at least for the moment.
+So if your aim is to make the world a better place (vague), your goal of qualifying as a barrister within the next three years (specific) is relevant to that.
+However, if the time isn’t right for you to complete the required postgraduate qualification, because of family commitments or financial constraints, then this goal will not be so relevant – at least for the moment.

 Time-based

 Goals should always specify a deadline for completion.
-Be realistic about how long it will take you to achieve a goal – it often takes much longer than first anticipated – so, if you can, allocate more time than you think you will need into your schedule.
+Be realistic about how long it will take you to achieve a goal – it often takes much longer than first anticipated.
+If you can, allocate more time than you think you will need into your schedule.

 *The concept of SMART goals originated in the early 1980s and you may come across some different interpretations of the SMART acronym.
-There have been critiques of the SMART goals concept, but it is a useful tool for reflecting on your motivation and your commitment to your studies.
+There have been critiques of the SMART goals concept, but it can be a useful tool for reflecting on your motivation and your commitment to your studies.

-Download our goal-setting activity to experiment with setting your study goals over different time-spans.
+Download our 2024 Goal-setting activity sheet (see below) to experiment with setting your study goals over different time-spans.

 Supported by the Student Project Fund